 Travel Around Tel Aviv

 Tel Aviv is a small city with big city vibes.
-During the daytime hours, coffee shops are jam-packed with cafe-goers sipping “cafe afuch,” or cappuccinos.
+During the daytime hours, coffee shops are jam-packed with cafe-goers sipping “cafe hafuch,” or cappuccinos.
 Come nighttime, bars are radiating with life, every night of the week.
 Because of its small size, the city is simple to navigate.
 For those who are loyal to their 10,000 daily steps, Tel Aviv is a great place to get them in.
 Tel Aviv is a walker’s paradise and a good set of legs are all you need to get around.
+This ultimate urban walking tour will take you to the loveliest parts of town.

 An enjoyable walk or bike ride is along the coast from Tel Aviv’s port to the old Jaffa Port.
 Rothschild Boulevard is also a very pleasant street for a walk.
 There are plenty of places along the way to stretch your legs and down an espresso.